boostorg/hof/README.md

 In C++, a function object is just a class that overrides the call operator like this:

-    // A sum function objects
+    // A sum function object
     struct sum_f
     {
         template<class T, class U>